What are the top 10 ways to kick off 2020 in the Twin Cities? For more family fun ideas, check our Family Fun Calendar and other January Guides:

 - Centennial Lakes Park | Edina | Skate free (rentals available) around the ponds and the canals that connect them.
 Warm up with hot chocolate at the pavilion’s concession stand.

 This family event should put you warm you up!
 Meet Minnetonka firefighters, check out fire trucks and take a turn on their 20-foot inflatable slide!
 Enjoy firehouse chili and hot cider.
 For more information, please call (952) 939-8331.
 FREE.

 Plan ahead: got a kid who loves big rigs?
 We’ve got a calendar for that, too.
 Hop over to our Touch a Truck: Twin Cities Public Works Open House Calendar.

 10) Ice Castles

 More ice, you say?
 If you can bear with us, we have one further icy event worth checking out in the month of January.
-The Ice Castles are returning to downtown Stillwater and will amaze with icy tunnels, slides, illuminated chambers, and often visiting royalty.
+The Ice Castles are springing up in New Brighton this year and will amaze with icy tunnels, slides, illuminated chambers, and often visiting royalty.
 Get your tickets online and save a bundle, even more if you can make it out on a weeknight. $6.95-$18/pp. Read our review of Ice Castles here.

 Find tons more things to do in Minneapolis & St Paul with kids!